Ma3Route/node-sdk/README.md

 You can visit the project's [Board](https://trello.com/b/KSbDB4wP/node-sdk) to view tasks being handled concerning this SDK.

-All pull requests should really be accompanied with tests.
+Also, a [guide](https://github.com/Ma3Route/node-sdk/CONTRIBUTING.md) on contributing to the SDK is available.

 To run the tests:

 ```bash
 $ npm test